heartybp/Portfolio/README.md

 ## Known Issues
 While the site is functional, there are a few areas that need improvement:
 - The **typewriter text** tends to misalign when resizing the browser.
-- The site currently doesn't fully support **zooming** in/out in the browser.
+- The site currently doesn't fully support responsiveness when **zooming** in/out in the browser.
-- A **horizontal overflow** appears when zooming in or out on mobile devices.
+- A **horizontal overflow** may appear when refreshing the browser, or when zooming in/out on mobile devices.
 - On **Mozilla Firefox**, the flip card's back graphic isn't hidden during the flip transition.

 ## Future Improvements